Home, Land and Sea Trinity Roots

 Trinity Roots Album Reviews

-Prominent popular music from New Zealand in the late 20th century was often Caucasian in origin, with the most internationally recognised musicians coming either from the Flying Nun stable of twisted guitar pop or the mainstream pop of the Finn Brothers.
+Prominent popular music from New Zealand in the late 20th century was often Caucasian.
+Most internationally recognised musicians came from the Flying Nun stable of twisted guitar pop or the mainstream pop of the Finn Brothers.
 The early 21st century saw a proliferation of reggae-influenced bands with Polynesian origins.
 Trinity Roots, a Wellington-based trio, fuse dub and soul into arty, spacey songs while infusing a distinctly New Zealand atmosphere.
 The repetition and restrained atmosphere draw out the innate beauty of the songs.

 While contemporary bands such as Fly My Pretties and Fat Freddy’s Drop are dispensable, often justifiably labelled by their detractors as “BBQ Reggae”, Trinity Roots have always felt like the lasting band from the scene.
 While their albums can sometimes meander, their music has a spiritual element that gives it gravitas.